-Legal disclaimer: This section is two families' stories and how they meet the mandatory school attendance laws in Oregon.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Oregon.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 After his first day using Time4Learning, my son looked over at me and said 'I'm really smart mom!'
 That statement is priceless!

 Time4Learning started out as a supplement, but has now become more of a center piece to our homeschooling.
 I wasn't expecting that at all!

 Oregon is fairly homeschool friendly.
 The public schools are required to allow homeschoolers who meet grade criteria to participate in extracurricular activities, including sports and cheerleading.
 An annual curriculum fair is held in Portland where families can be introduced to a variety of curricula.
 At the fair, homeschoolers often have the opportunity to meet a book's author or a program's developer.
 The state capitol, Salem, holds an annual "Homeschool Day" function where homeschoolers are welcome to take part in a variety of political activities.

 I LOVE Time4Learning!
 It holds the attention of my kids, plus I can keep track of their learning without hovering over their shoulders.

 I am really pleased with Time4Learning.
 It has made a world of difference in my son's academic performance in school!

 Time4Learning's experience shows that there is no single, best homeschool material.
 Rather than feeling torn between homeschool resources, parents should select a diverse blend of materials and activities.

 For families with more than one child, choosing a homeschool curriculum can be more problematic.
 What works for one child may not work for another.
 What works for one subject may not work on the next.
 What works one year, may fall flat the very next year.

 Some of the features that make Time4Learning so successful include: